Aluminum futures rise on fresh bets | Business

 - India

-On the Multi Commodity Exchange, aluminum contracts for June delivery increased by 50 paise or 0.21 percent to Rs 241.80 per kg in a business turnover of 2,606 lots.
+On the Multi Commodity Exchange, aluminum contracts for June delivery increased by Rs 1.65 or 0.68 percent to Rs 243.20 per kg in a business turnover of 2,585 lots.

-Analysts said fresh positions created by traders, and on-demand from consumer industries supported aluminum prices in the futures market.
+Analysts said fresh positions created by traders amid demand from consumer industries, supported aluminum prices in the futures market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)